Riverscapes/pyBRAT/docs/Documentation/Documentation by Version/Outputs/WorkingWithBRATv3XOutputs.md

 ## Attribute Field Descriptions

-What do all those attribute fields correspond to?
-Below is a table describing all of the outputs that appear in the BRAT KMZs and feature class attribute tables (i.e. shapefiles and Layer Packages).
-Source table can be found [here](https://usu.box.com/s/ekjw3e2iuxafpj0ttl0uzdyh9ifydmtl) for closer inspection.
+Because shapefile field names are limited to ten characters, there is a limit to how descriptive those names can be.
+Below is a screen capture of the lookup table that describes what the attribute field names within the shapefiles, Layer Packages and KMZs corresponds to.
+The actual lookup table can be found [here](https://usu.box.com/s/ekjw3e2iuxafpj0ttl0uzdyh9ifydmtl) for closer inspection and a glossary of all current pyBRAT values can be found [here](https://http://brat.riverscapes.xyz/Documentation/Documentation%20by%20Version/Concepts/Glossary.html).

 ![Attribute_Table_BRATv3X]({{ site.baseurl }}/assets/images/BRAT_3X_Alias.png)